Suped

 Common mistakes that slow the case

 The most common mistake is treating the form as a shortcut around sender hygiene.
 Microsoft asks senders to follow its policies first, and a weak case gets a generic answer.
-I keep the submission narrow, current, and tied to the affected stream.
+Keep the submission current and limited to the affected stream.

-- Mixed streams: Do not combine transactional, marketing, and cold outbound issues in one unclear case.
+2. Mixed streams: Do not combine transactional and marketing mail with cold outbound issues in one unclear case.

 A form submission is not a whitelist request

 Microsoft does not offer a simple allowlist that bypasses filtering for every future message.
-The goal is to show that your sender identity is legitimate, your infrastructure is correct, and the current filtering result needs review.
+The goal is to show that the sender identity is legitimate, the infrastructure is correct, and the current filtering result needs review.

 Views from the trenches